 The Universities and Colleges Admissions Service (UCAS) connects people to universities, post-university studies, teacher training, apprenticeships, and internships.

 You can use the website to apply to universities and post-16 providers, find information about your options post-16, choosing a subject, fees, your personal statement, interviews and auditions, completing your application, preparing for studies, and much more.

 Advice for Students with Disabilities

-is a division of UCAS providing a search and application portal for students on their post-16 options.
+UCAS Progress is a search and application portal for post-16 options.

-is a division of UCAS providing a search and application portal for undergraduate options.
+UCAS Undergraduate is a search and application portal for undergraduate options.

 UCAS Teacher Training

-is a division of UCAS providing a search and application portal for performance-based music, dance, drama, and musical theatre courses at undergraduate and postgraduate level.
+UCAS Conservatoires is a search and application portal for performance-based music, dance, drama, and musical theatre courses (at undergraduate and postgraduate level).